CAIDA/catalog-data/sources/recipe/how_to_infer_router_ASes_using_bdrmapit/README.md

 ~~~

 ## Introduction
-This program provides an implementation on how to infer router ASes using bdrmapIT.
+This recipe provides an implementation on how to infer router ASes using bdrmapIT.

 ## Background

-BGP (Border Gateway Protocol)
+BGP (Border Gateway Protocol) is a network protocol that consists of autonomous systems (ASes) that aims to transfer data through most efficient routes.
+[1]
+Click [here](https://www.cloudflare.com/learning/security/glossary/what-is-bgp/) for more information on BGP.

 An autonomous system (AS) consists of one or more network operators that uses the same routing policy.
 Each AS is assigned a unique AS number (ASN).
+[2]
 Click [here](https://en.wikipedia.org/wiki/Autonomous_system_(Internet)) for more information on AS.

 ### bdrmapIT
+bdrmapIT
 If you wish to learn more about bdrmapIT, click [here](https://alexmarder.github.io/bdrmapit/) to access its website.

 ### ip2as